The one-night booking trick that maximizes your Platinum credit

 One of the best ways to maximize the Amex Platinum prepaid hotel credit is to use it on one-night FHR stays.
 The shorter your stay, the better value this credit represents.

-For instance, this year, I used the credit on a single-night staycation at the Fairmont Breakers, a luxury property in Southern California.
+For instance, I used the credit on a single-night staycation at the Fairmont Breakers, a luxury property in Southern California.
 The total cost for the night was $300 over Labor Day weekend, which included all the perks of FHR listed above.

 Email icon